zaharamirzaei/FoodChat-AI/README.md

 1. The user sends a query.
 2. `module_identifier.py` analyzes the query and decides which module should handle it.
 3. The chosen module (`food_info`, `food_services`, or `food_suggestion`) processes the request.
-4. The result is passed back to the main agent and returned to the user.
+4. The result is passed back to the main agent (or UI) and returned to the user.

 ---